 Investigation reveals that most of the claims surrounding witch hazel aren’t false, but they haven’t been proven true yet, either.
 So is witch hazel good for pimples?
 Let’s start with the most straightforward question: what is witch hazel?

-What is Witch Hazel?
+What Is Witch Hazel?

-How is Witch Hazel for Acne Supposed to Work?
+How Does Witch Hazel Work for Pimples?

-Claim #1: Witch Hazel Can Remove Excess Oil Because It’s an Astringent
+Claim #1: Witch Hazel Can Remove Excess Oil

 Claim #2: Witch Hazel Can Kill P. acnes